lifeasawalrus/cse15l-lab-reports/lab-report-3-week-3.md

 Methods: handleRequest()

-Relevent arguments: parameter[1] = "/search", "water"
+Relevant arguments: parameter[1] = "/search", "water"

 Relevant arguments: "search" searches for all strings in the library that contain "water".